olddoggy70/CLS_ALL/README.md

 - 🚧 **In development** - classify records into update/create/link buckets

 ### Phase 3: Export
-- 🚧 **In development** - generate final export files for system upload
+- 🚧 **In development** - generate final CSV export files for system upload, Excel for reference

 ---